Liuzeyi25/Embodied-AI/arxiv.md

   - propose a framework that leverages LLMs to select appropriate planning and control strategies based on task descriptions, environmental constraints, and system dynamics.
 These strategies are then executed by calling the available comprehensive planning and control APIs.
 Our approach employs iterative LLM-based reasoning with performance feedback to refine the algorithm selection
 4. DML-RAM: Deep Multimodal Learning Framework for Robotic Arm Manipulation using Pre-trained Models [pdf](https://arxiv.org/pdf/2504.03423)
   - image and state trained in parallel and propose a fusion mechanism... simple
-5. Unified World Models: Coupling Video and Action Diffusion for Pretraining on Large Robotic Datasets [pdf](https://arxiv.org/pdf/2504.02792)
+5. **Unified World Models: Coupling Video and Action Diffusion for Pretraining on Large Robotic Datasets** [pdf](https://arxiv.org/pdf/2504.02792)
+    - built a unified diffusion, which is used for **policy model, dynamic model, inverse dynamic model, video-prediction model**